aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 ### Pod Creation

 It is imperative to understand what is the sequence of events in a scenario where a Pod is deployed and then it becomes healthy/ready to receive and process client requests.
-Let’s talk about the sequence of events.
+Let's talk about the sequence of events.

 1. A Pod is created on the Kubernetes control plane (i.e. by a kubectl command, or Deployment update, or scaling action).
 2. `kube-scheduler` assigns the Pod to a node in the cluster.